 As a normal, natural part of the human experience, anxiety can actually be quite helpful.
 People are inherently hard-wired to feel anxious in high-risk situations and settings.
 In these instances, anxiety helps them proceed with caution, recognize and mitigate the dangers they may be facing, and take action to avoid potentially disastrous outcomes.
 However, when anxiety is extreme and experienced all of the time, and when there are no justifiable causes for feeling anxious, it may be a treatable disorder.
 General anxiety disorder (GAD) is a common issue that affects approximately three percent of all Americans.

 Sadly, many people don’t seek help when feeling excessively anxious.
 Instead, they often blame themselves for being unable to manage their stress effectively.
-Worse still, when there are no known ways of alleviating persistent anxiety, many turn to drugs or alcohol for relief.
+Worse still, when there are no known ways of alleviating persistent anxiety, many turn to drugs or alcohol addiction for relief.
 Unlike normal, natural anxiety that encourages people to protect themselves, GAD makes it virtually impossible for people to maintain healthy, productive lives.

 There are actually five recognized types of anxiety disorders.
 Each differs in cause, symptoms, behavior, and effective treatment types.
 They include: